Join the journey.

 POLICY, NEWS & ADVOCACY RESOURCES

-To help make Kentucky home and advocate for refugees and immigrants, it is vital that we, as a community, stay informed on policies that impact newcomers, as well as expand our cultural awareness and knowledge of immigration data.
-In an effort to provide the most accurate and unbiased information, the below resources are nonpartisan or bipartisan organizations who prioritize thorough research and reliable, confirmed data sources.
+To help make Kentucky home, it is vital that we, as a community, stay informed on policies that impact our neighbors and advocate for one another!
+Expand your awareness, stay current on immigration news and find advocacy tools through the below resources.
+In an effort to provide accurate and unbiased information, these resources are nonpartisan or bipartisan organizations who prioritize thorough research, accountability and reliable, confirmed data sources.

 Immigration Policy Tracking Project provides a catalogue of the current administration’s immigration policies, includes source documents, and highlights new policies going into effect.